Auctions Underpinned by Savvy Marketing and Good Service is a Winning Formula in Mackay Residential Market

-The research also showed that 95 per cent of record sales were achieved from auction.
+The research also showed that 95 percent of record sales were achieved from the auction.

 With a marketing campaign culminating on a designated date, time and place allowing all interested parties to declare their hand, “the auction creates a sense of urgency, excitement and competitive bidding which drives the price up,” Cassandra says.

 If a property is passed in at auction after four weeks on the campaign trail, it’s not a lost cause.